Jayant1Varma/Jayant1Varma/README.md

 <h1 align="center">Hi 👋, I'm Jayant</h1>
 <h3 align="center">A passionate Computer Science researcher and Mathematician in the making</h3>

-- 🌱 I’m currently a computer vision researcher at Tsotsos lab at York University, Toronto, Canada.
+- 🌱 I’m a MSc. student at York University, Toronto, Canada.
-- My experience also includes a junior robotics engieneer at Elder Lab at York Univesity, a computational Physicist at Allan I. Carswell observatory, Toronto ,and a Machine learning and computer vision researcher at University of Augsburg, Germany.
+- My experience includes research assistance at Tsotsos Lab, a junior robotics engineer at Elder Lab at York Univesity, a volunteer computational Physicist at Allan I. Carswell observatory, and a Machine learning and computer vision researcher at University of Augsburg, Germany.

 - 👨‍💻 All of my projects are available here in my github, but will soon be on my website at [https://jayant1varma.github.io/projects](https://jayant1varma.github.io/projects)